MohamedDiar/ADS-GROUP-PROJECT/README.md

   1. Hash Tables - Used to store all details regarding cities and hosts available for booking
   2. Heaps - used to find the most appropriate bookings based on the range of number of points entered in the guest function by the user.

+# MEMBERS
+The authors for this project are:
+MOHAMED DIARRA
+JORGE SEGURA
+TAHA YASSINE
+ALVARO RIJK
+MATEO PLOQUIN